Pupa: Chrysalis of butterflies

-Like other types of pupae, the chrysalis stage in most butterflies is one in which there is little movement.
+Like other types of pupae, the chrysalis stage in most butterflies involves little movement.
 However, some butterfly pupae are capable of moving the abdominal segments to produce sounds or to scare away potential predators.
 Within the chrysalis, growth and differentiation occur.
 The adult butterfly emerges (ecloses) from this and expands its wings by pumping haemolymph into the wing veins.
-Although this sudden and rapid change from pupa to imago is often called metamorphosis, metamorphosis is really the whole series of changes that an insect undergoes from egg to adult.

-When emerging, the butterfly uses a liquid, sometimes called cocoonase, which softens the shell of the chrysalis.
-Additionally, it uses two sharp claws located on the thick joints at the base of the forewings to help make its way out.
-Having emerged from the chrysalis, the butterfly will usually sit on the empty shell in order to expand and harden its wings.
-However, if the chrysalis was near the ground (such as if it fell off from its silk pad), the butterfly would find another vertical surface to rest upon and harden its wings (such as a wall or fence).
+When emerging, the butterfly uses a liquid containing the enzyme cocoonase, which softens the shell of the chrysalis, and two sharp claws on the thick joints at the base of the forewings to help make its way out.
+Having emerged, the butterfly usually sits on the empty shell to expand and harden its wings.
+However, if the chrysalis has fallen off its silk pad, the butterfly finds another vertical surface to rest upon and harden its wings.

-Moth pupae are usually dark in color and either formed in underground cells, loose in the soil, or their pupa is contained in a protective silk case called a cocoon.
+Moth pupae are usually dark in color and either formed in underground cells, loose in the soil, or their pupa is contained in a cocoon.
 The pupa of some species such as the hornet moth develops sharp ridges around the outside called adminicula that allow the pupa to move from its place of concealment inside a tree trunk when it is time for the adult to emerge.

-Pupa, chrysalis, and cocoon are frequently confused, but are quite distinct from each other.
-The pupa is the stage between the larva and adult stages.
-The chrysalis generally refers to a butterfly pupa although the term may be misleading as there are some moths whose pupae resembles a chrysalis, e.g.: the plume winged moths of the family Pterophoridae and some geometrid moths.
-A cocoon is a silk case that the larvae of moths, and sometimes other insects, spin around the pupa.